chirag127/6th-Sem-CN-Computer-Networks/practicle/6/experiment 5-15 by chirag singhal.md

 The aim of this experiment is to write a Java program that simulates the PING command.

+## Theory

+The PING command is used to check the connectivity between two machines.
+It sends a packet to the specified machine and waits for a response.
+If the machine is connected, it will respond with a packet.
+In this experiment, we will write a Java program that simulates the PING command.

 ## Algorithm

 1. Start the program.